W34K3D/W34K3D/Python Documentation.md

 Nested loops, a concept where one loop operates within another,
 are crucial in programming.
-Widely used in various real-world applications, from game development
+&nbsp; Widely used in various real-world applications, from game development
 to data analysis, nested loops are key to advancing your coding skills.

 ```py